Steviie8/Steven_Portfolio/index.md

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

+# Second Milestone Code
+Here's where you'll put your code.
+The syntax below places it into a block of code.
+Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.

 # First Milestone